-Can You Cook with a Sticky Cast Iron?
+Can You Cook with Sticky Cast Iron?

 People all over the world love cast iron cookware because it keeps heat in and cooks food evenly.
 But over time, even the best pan can get sticky, which can make you worry about how safe it is and how well it works.